pusher/docs/docs/channels/using_channels/events.md

 {% conditionalContent 'js' %}

 When you bind to client events on presence channels, your bound callback will be called with a metadata object as the second argument.
-This metadata object contains a `user_id` key, the value of which is the `user_id` of the client that triggered the event, as taken from the [auth token](/docs/channels/server_api/authenticating-users) generated by your server for that client.
+This metadata object contains a `user_id` key, the value of which is the `user_id` of the client that triggered the event, as taken from the [authorization token](/docs/channels/server_api/authorizing-users) generated by your server for that client.

 ```js
 const channel = pusher.subscribe("presence-chat");